Amateur Photographer verdict

 Some options as displayed in the native camera app.
 Image: Amy Davies

-We found that the Magic 5 Pro was excellent in a variety of situations, and happily the Magic 6 Pro builds on that, although it’s also safe to say that looking at images from both side to side it’s unlikely you’ll notice a huge amount of difference.
+We found that the Magic 5 Pro was excellent in a variety of situations and, happily, the Magic 6 Pro builds on that, although it should be said that when comparing images from each side by side, it is difficult to detect much difference.

 The best results can be seen from the 1x sensor/lens, and as we tend to see, when in good light and at normal printing sizes.
 The overall impression of detail is very good, with even examining closely at full size showing good results.